gong0218/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Variables

- *"label"    : 6 activities label (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+ * "label"    : 6 activities label (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
+ (factor type)
- "subject"  : subject who performed the activity for each window sample.
+ * "subject"  : subject who performed the activity for each window sample.
 Its range is from 1 to 30.
+ (integer type)

- and following variables:
+ and following variables(numeric type):

  *Extracts only the measurements on the mean and standard deviation for eachfrom all features.